skylight-hq/skylight.digital/pages/toolkits/service_design_framework/methods/service_blueprint.md

 ### 3. Document employee actions

-Map the corresponding actions that employees take, both on the fronstage (what customers see) and the backstage (what happens behind the scenes).
+Map the corresponding actions that employees take, both on the frontstage (what customers see) and the backstage (what happens behind the scenes).

 ### 4. Document the support processes